Configuration

 MacOS

-Similar to the Linux procedure, except that the ~/.bashrc
+Similar to the Linux procedure, except that the ~/.bashrc file may not be loaded automatically by default.

-In that case, use instead ~/.bash_profile
+In that case, use instead ~/.bash_profile.

 Note for more recent MacOS versions: The default shell has been changed from bash to zsh in the more recent versions of MacOS.
-Thus, if you are using a zsh shell, edit the ~/.zshrc
+Thus, if you are using a zsh shell, edit the ~/.zshrc file instead of ~/.bash_profile or ~/.bashrc.

 Windows (or if you have troubles using the environment variables)